MattLisson/UE-Style-Guide/README.md

 Equally important as asset names, the directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

-There are multiple ways to lay out the content of a UE4 project.
+There are multiple ways to lay out the content of a UE project.
 In this style, we will be using a structure that relies more on filtering and search abilities of the Content Browser for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.

 > If you are using the suffix [naming convention](#1.2) above, using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types can already both be searched by suffix as well as be filtered in the content browser.